 Engagement Volume

 This is the total number of scans.
 It shows how much your piece grabbed attention and whether the offer was strong enough to stimulate the scan.
+Volume alone does not indicate success, but it establishes the baseline for all other calculations.

 Geographic Location

 Reveals which neighborhoods, cities, or regions your campaign performs best in.
 This helps direct media and local actions where interest is real.
+Location data also identifies unexpected markets worth expanding into.

 Peak Hours

 Shows which days and time slots the audience is most active.
 Perfect for aligning campaign launches, social reinforcements, and flash promotions.
+If scans spike at lunch, that insight shapes future scheduling.

 Device and Operating System

 Understanding whether scans come more from Android, iOS, or desktop helps adjust pages, video formats, payment methods, and even messaging.
+A campaign heavy on iOS users might prioritize Apple Pay integration.

 Conversion Rate